 (K) A Land Use Compatibility Statement signed by a local, city, or county planner either approving or disapproving construction or modification of the source, if required by the local planning agency;

-(L) Any information required by titles 38 and 40, including but not limited to control technology and analysis, air quality impact analysis; and information related to offsets and net air quality benefit, if applicable; and
+(L) Any information required by titles 38 and 40, and OAR 340 division 245, including but not limited to control technology and analysis, air quality impact analysis; and information related to offsets and net air quality benefit, if applicable; and

 (M) Any other information requested by LRAPA.

 (b) Applications for new permits must be submitted at least 60 days prior to when a permit is needed.
-When preparing an application, the applicant should also consider the timelines provided in paragraph (2)(b), as well as 38-0030, permit applications subject to NSR, to allow LRAPA adequate time to process the application and issue a permit before it is needed.
+When preparing an application, the applicant must also consider the timelines provided in paragraph (2)(b), as well as OAR 340-245-0030, Cleaner Air Oregon submittal and payment deadlines, and 38-0030, permit applications subject to NSR, to allow LRAPA adequate time to process the application and issue a permit before it is needed.

 (2) Renewal Permits.
 Except for Short Term Activity ACDPs, any person required to renew an existing permit must submit the information identified in subsection (1) using forms provided by LRAPA, unless there are no significant changes to the permit.
 If there are significant changes, the applicant must provide the information identified in subsection (1) only for those changes.